shadibdair/shadibdair/README.md

 - [x] They call me Shadi.😄:call_me_hand:
 - [x] My role: Site Reliability Engineer at <b>BMC Software.</b>⚡:technologist:
-- [x] Have excellent technical and communication skills, I am motivated and enthusiastic by new challenges and tasks and take excellent approach to achieve success in all of them, I like to discover new technologies and work for projects which have scope for self learning and development.
-Excellent self learning skills, work well under pressure, Great interpersonal skills, Team player
+- [x] Have excellent technical and communication skills:yellow_heart:, I am motivated and enthusiastic by new challenges and tasks and take excellent approach to achieve success in all of them:brain:, I like to discover new technologies and work for projects which have scope for self learning and development:dizzy:.
+Excellent self learning skills:blossom:, work well under pressure:superhero:, Great interpersonal skills:genie_man:, Team player:bust_in_silhouette:.

 <h3>Skills 🚀/h3>
 <p>